Alert 1 of 1

 3. Do not click links in unsolicited emails that claim to be from companies offering to protect you against data breaches.

 4. Pull your credit report.
 This can be done free three times a year at annualcreditreport.com.
-Along the virtual road, they will try to sell you helpful items such as your credit score and credit monitoring.
-It is not necessary to purchase any of these in order to get your credit report.
+During the request process the credit agency will try to sell you products such as credit score and credit monitoring.
+It is not necessary to purchase these in order to get your credit report.

 5. If you find discrepancies on your report, learn how to correctly dispute them at ReportFraud.ftc.gov.